ssleal10/ACO_CVProject/PyTorch-YOLOv3/README.md

-# Implementation taken from: https://github.com/eriklindernoren/PyTorch-YOLOv3 and adapted for the retail product checkout dataset.
+# Implementation taken from: https://github.com/eriklindernoren/PyTorch-YOLOv3 and adapted for the Retail Product Checkout Dataset.

 # PyTorch-YOLOv3